 Lawsuit: Deputy ‘raced’ with senior deputy before crash that killed 3 women

 CHARLESTON COUNTY, S.C.
-(WCSC) - A new lawsuit alleges that the deputy whose car crashed into three family members on Highway 17 last year after speeding through a stop sign was not the only law enforcement officer disregarding the rules of the road that night.
+(WCSC/Gray News) - A new lawsuit alleges that the deputy whose car crashed into three family members on Highway 17 last year after speeding through a stop sign was not the only law enforcement officer disregarding the rules of the road that night.

 The Dantzler-Williams family is suing Charleston County Deputy Clinton Sacks, alongside former Deputy Emily Pelletier, the Charleston County Sheriff’s Office and Charleston County, for the negligence, carelessness and recklessness they believed caused the crash that killed Stephanie Dantzler and her two daughters Shanice and Miranda Dantzler-Williams on May 8, 2022.